coneda/kor/docs/user.md

 * treat as a numerical value.
 The text cannot contain breaks, italics, and so forth.
 * *ISBN*: This field type is intended for inputting ISBN numbers (ISBN-10 or ISBN-13).
 * *multi-line text*: It is possible to input a text of multiple lines.
-* *select*: Allows for the specification of a list of values, which can be selected from a dropdown while inputting.
+* *select*: Allows for the specification of a list of values, which can be selected from a dropdown while entering data.
 * *regex*: Allows for the entry of a [regular expression](https://rubular.com/) in a separate field, with which to validate the input.

 ###### Field labelling